National Agricultural Literacy Curriculum Matrix

 - Nonrenewable Resources: These are limited natural resources that cannot be replaced or reproduced (within a generation).
 We cannot manage them for renewal.
 Once they are gone they are gone—forever.Examples: oil, mineral resources (lead, iron, cobalt, zinc, etc.), soil (made so slowly: 1,000 - 500,000 years).

 - Inexhaustible Resources: These are natural resources that can last forever regardless of human activities.
 They renew themselves continuously.
 This does not mean that resources are not limited.
 Human misuse can damage these resources.
-Examples include surface water (little can be done to affect the total amount of water), air (we can damage the air with pollution, but we cannot use it up), and sunlight (pollution can limit this resource).
+Examples include available surface water (little can be done to affect the total amount of water, but it can be contaminated), air (we can damage the air with pollution, but we cannot use it up), and sunlight (pollution can limit this resource).

 Activity 2: Trip to Planet Zorcon

 NOTE: This is a very busy activity!
 Be sure to have plenty of space, and conduct this activity where students will not disrupt other classes.
 Review the directions carefully and note the preparation time that is required.

 - Tape the tarp on the floor in a central area.
 If you are doing this in your classroom, move all the desks against the walls.
 Draw a large circle (at least four feet in diameter) in the center of the tarp to represent Planet Zorcon.

 - Copy enough Zorcon Research Staff ID Badge sets for your class, printing each set on a different color of paper (for the purpose of clean-up; same colors go together).
 There are five badges per group, so if you have 30 students you will need six sets.
 You will also need some students to serve as Government Inspectors—if the number of students in the class is not evenly divisible by five, you can assign the remaining number to this role.

 - For each group, place one set of Zorcon Research Staff ID Badges, 5 spoons, and 2 cups in a gallon-sized Ziploc.